KallDozer/Project_Varns_Vazques_Weber/README.md

 ## Discussion

-Our hypothesis was to test, if one or multiple bypasses would be a sufficient method that can decrease traffic-jams, by modeling, simulating and analyzing the traffic on the A10.
-But surprisingly, based on the statistics and density maps that we've collected during our simulation runs, we discovered that the implementation of the bypass on the A10 had a negative effect on the overall time of cars, staying on the A10.
+Our hypothesis was to test if one or multiple bypasses would be a sufficient method that can decrease traffic-jams.
+We conducted a series of test through methods of modeling, simulating and analyzing the traffic on the A10.
+Based on the statistics and density maps that we've collected during our simulation runs, we discovered that the implementation of the bypass on the A10 had a negative effect on the overall time of cars staying on the A10.

-But we also discovered a lot of limitations that are related to the simulation-software.
-The most interesting behavior we've been able to observe, was the one that vehicles, are tending to collide (and stacked on top of each other) in specific regions.
+But we also discovered a number of limitations that were related to the simulation-software.
+The most interesting behavior we've been able to observe was that vehicles had a tenacity to collide (and stacked on top of each other) in specific regions.
-We have put in the efforts to modify the affected areas to eliminate the issues of these type of collision, however, these actions tend to not be affect the behavior no matter what we tried to implement/change (elongating roads, changing the appearance of the lanes, add/remove possible movements on intersections, enable/disable stop lines etc.).
+We have put in the efforts to modify the affected areas to eliminate the issues of these type of collision, however, these actions tend to not affect the behavior no matter what we tried to implement/modify (elongating roads, changing the appearance of the lanes, add/remove possible movements on intersections, enable/disable stop lines etc.).

-The next limitation that we've been able to observe, was the limiting factor of the "Personal Learning Edition" of Anylogic.
+Another limitation to note was the limiting factor of the "Personal Learning Edition" of Anylogic.
-One of these limitations popped up, when we tried to establish our bypass, by adding the corresponding blocks to the traffic-process, because the AnyLogic's Personal Learning Edition limits users to 200 blocks for their process implementation.
-In phase 1 we used 169 blocks and in phase 2 we had reached this limit of 200 blocks, so that we've been forced to leave out 1 possible routing in our modeled process, to be able to stay below 200 blocks.
+We had disovered this issue when we were developing our bypass; we were adding the corresponding blocks to the traffic-process.
+We then relaized that AnyLogic's Personal Learning Edition limits users to 200 blocks for their process implementation.
+In Phase 1 we had to use 169 blocks and when we were developing Phase 2, we had reached this limit of 200 blocks.
+This setback forced us to leave out 1 possible route in our modeled process; this enabled us to stay below 200 blocks.

 Due to this limitation it was not possible to model multiple bypasses.
 Therefore we focused on a single bypasss to prove our hypothesis.
 Also, due to this limitation, we haven't been able to analyze the impact of trucks on the overall traffic.